 The Federal Law for the Protection of Industrial Property (FLPIP), in force since November 5, 2020, brought an end to the traditionally permissive divisional practice of the former law.
-The FLPIP introduces new rules -mainly restrictive in nature- that force applicants to adjust their patent prosecution strategies in Mexico.
+The FLPIP introduces new rules -mainly restrictive- that force applicants to adjust their patent prosecution strategies in Mexico.

 1. Serial divisional applications

 Filing divisional applications based on an earlier divisional has been severely limited: this practice will only be allowed in response to a unity objection.

 Thus, to preserve the right to pursue additional applications, applicants are advised to include all groups of inventions of interest in the claims to force unity objections.
 This may be done when filing the divisional, before the examination starts, or during the examination.